Easy and mess free sloppy joe pockets made with a simple sloppy joe recipe and wrapped in our favorite biscuit dough.

 - Bake 12-15 minutes, or until golden brown around the edges.

-- To freeze, allow the pockets to fully cool and freeze in a zip-top freeze bag.
+- To freeze, allow the pockets to fully cool and freeze in a zip-top freezer bag.
 Microwave on high for 3-4 minutes from frozen to reheat.